BoulderCodeHub/CRSSIO/README.md

-## CRSSIO Package
+## CRSSIO
-R Package to manage code for manipulating the input/output for CRSS.
+R Package to manage code for manipulating the input and output data for CRSS.

 Only available from GitHub.
 Use the following to install:
 ```